Hallockville Museum Farm

 FOOD and SNACKS

 The Camp programs are nut free.
 Please do not pack any food that contains nuts or food products containing nuts of any kind.
 Food items that do not contain nuts but that are “made in the same facility” as nuts are acceptable.
-Please note the following regarding food, drink, and snacks:

 All lunches, snacks, and drinks must be provided by the parent/guardian.

-Lunch boxes and bags should be labeled with the childs full name.
-Children should arrive with adequate amounts of water (preferably chilled).
+Lunch boxes and bags should be labeled with the child’s full name.

 Even if you send another drink with your child, please also provide a water bottle filled with water.
 There is considerable physical activity during camp and water is the best way to stay hydrated.